rhfeiyang/I2Pnet_segformer/README.md

-## Intention-aware Feature Propagation Network for Interactive Segmentation
+## Intention-aware Feature Propagation Network for Interactive Segmentation (segformer backbone)

 Here is the code for training and evaluation.
 Before that, you need to prepare data by downloading from the following link: